jstromsoe/reach-docs/docs/software-development.md

 * **logs** directory is the default path for storing RTKLIB output and raw data logs
 * A hidden **.reach** directory that a save file **rtk_state**

-<font color="red">It is very important not to change anything in these directories, as the software relies on the created directory structure.</font>
+> It is very important not to change anything in these directories, as the software relies on the created directory structure.

 ### Software structure